In acting on all applications for membership, the Assembly is guided by the following criteria:

 - willingness to provide in-kind support, services, or material resources helpful to the operation and development of UArctic

 Higher education institution applicants are also evaluated on the following additional criteria:

 - willingness and ability to develop and/or deliver UArctic academic programs

 - willingness and ability to contribute existing courses and programs to the UArctic program structure

 - demonstrated commitment to circumpolar educational cooperation, including strong faculty and student involvement in northern science and scholarship.

 These criteria constitute a checklist; no application for membership is expected to meet all the criteria.
-Authority to resolve any question regarding the application of these criteria to specific cases rests with the Council.
+Authority to resolve any question regarding the application of these criteria to specific cases rests with the Assembly.